nf-core/viralrecon/docs/output.md

 ### fastp

 [fastp](https://github.com/OpenGene/fastp) is a tool designed to provide fast, all-in-one preprocessing for FastQ files.
-It has been developed in C++ with multithreading support to afford high performance. fastp is used in this pipeline for adapter trimming and quality filtering.
+It has been developed in C++ with multithreading support to afford high performance. fastp is used in this pipeline for standard adapter trimming and quality filtering.

 **Output files:**